DrKJeff16/Jnvim/README.md

     -- If buffer is passed as an argument:
     ---@type integer|nil
-    buffer = bufnr or nil,
+    buffer = nil or bufnr, -- First option is the default }
-}
 ```